 Healthcare navigation gives people the same level of inside access to medical advice and information about the healthcare system afforded to people lucky enough to have a doctor or pharmacist in the family.
 Care navigation serves as the single front door to a member’s healthcare journey.
 As part of an employer-sponsored healthcare plan, dedicated health guides help members make the most of their healthcare benefits, offering personalized, clinical-first guidance.
 A health guide is a perfect advocate to explain not only a Tier 0 approach to solving an immediate health need but also to advise on how to begin the Tier 0 journey for preventing problems that aren’t yet occurring.
 A dedicated healthcare navigator will see all of a member’s medical information in one place and know if it’s time to schedule a particular screening, get an annual check-up, or find a new primary care physician.
-Implementing a care navigation solution is an effective way for employers to encourage preventive care measures that drive healthcare value, leading to lower costs and happier, healthier employees.
+Implementing a health navigation solution is an effective way for employers to encourage preventive care measures that drive healthcare value, leading to lower costs and happier, healthier employees.